-- Beware of the possibility of slipping and / or turning over the machine when driving on a slope. - When driving on level ground, hold the bucket at mark (A) 300 mm (12 in) above the ground as illustrated. - · Avoid traveling over any obstacles. - Drive the machine slowly when driving on rough terrain. - Avoid quick direction changes.
+- Beware of the possibility of slipping and/or turning over the machine when driving on a slope. - When driving on level ground, hold the bucket at mark (A) 400 to 500 mm above the ground as illustrated. - · Avoid driving over any obstacles. - Drive the machine slowly when driving on rough terrain. - Avoid quick direction changes.
 Failure to do so may cause the machine to turn over. - If the engine stops while driving, the steering function becomes inoperative.
-Immediately stop the machine by applying the brake to prevent personal accident.
+Immediately stop the machine by applying the bake to prevent personal accident.